 Grants of warrants to members of Executive Management are subject to the general guidelines for incentive-based remuneration of the Board of Directors and Executive Management.
 Under these guidelines members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs or a combination of RSUs and warrants.
 The guidelines were most recently amended and adopted by the Annual General Meeting in March 2017 and are now included in Genmab A/S’ Remuneration Principles which are available at the company’s website: http://ir.genmab.com/charters.cfm.

 Warrants are granted by our Board of Directors in accordance with authorizations given to it by our shareholders.
 Warrant grants are determined on a merit basis and upon recommendations of the Compensation Committee.
-All outstanding warrants have either been issued under the warrant scheme adopted by the Board of Directors in August 2004 (the “2004 Scheme”) or under the most recent warrant scheme adopted by the Board of Directors in April 2012 (the "2012 Scheme").
+All outstanding warrants have either been issued under the warrant scheme adopted by the Board of Directors in August 2004 (the “2004 Scheme”), the warrant scheme adopted by the Board of Directors in April 2012 (the “2012 Scheme”) or under the most recent warrant scheme adopted by the Board of Directors in March 2017 (the "2017 Scheme").

 Under the terms of all three warrant schemes, warrants are granted at an exercise price equal to the share price on the grant date.
 According to our Articles of Association the exercise price cannot be fixed at a lower price than the market price at the day of grant.